AFSC54438/Scambridge/SECURITY.md

 # Security Policy

-## Overview
+## Project Overview

-This project is a Google Chrome browser extension that converts PDF files into a booklet format.
+This repository contains a Google Chrome extension that enables quick access to Cambridge International (CIE) IGCSE and A-Level past papers through a simple interface. :contentReference[oaicite:1]{index=1}
-All functionality is executed locally within the user’s browser.

-No user data is transmitted, stored externally, or shared.

-## Data Handling & Privacy
+## Data Collection & Privacy

-- No personal data is collected, stored, or transmitted.
+- This extension **does not collect, store, or transmit any personal user information**.
-- All PDF processing occurs entirely on the client side.
+- All processing happens locally in the user’s browser.
-- No cookies, analytics, telemetry, or tracking mechanisms are used.
+- No tracking, analytics, telemetry, or cookies are used.

 ## Permissions

-Any permissions requested by the extension (such as access to files or browser storage) are strictly limited to enabling core features of the extension.
+Any browser permissions requested (such as access to tabs or storage) are strictly necessary to enable the extension’s core functionality.

-- Data accessed by these permissions remains on the user’s device.
+- Permissions are used only to access content relevant to extension features.
-- No permission is used for background data collection or monitoring.
+- No permission is used for data harvesting, background monitoring, or external reporting.

-## Third-Party Services
+## External Communication

-- The extension does not communicate with external servers.
+- The extension **does not send data to external servers or third-party services**.
-- No third-party APIs, analytics tools, or services are used.
+- Any network requests made by the extension are strictly for loading allowed content necessary for the extension’s function.

-## Reporting Security Vulnerabilities
+## Vulnerability Reporting

-If you discover a security vulnerability, please report it responsibly:
+If you find a security issue:

-- Open a **private issue** on the repository, or
+- Open a **private issue** in this repository with detailed steps to reproduce.
-- Contact the repository owner directly via GitHub.

-Please do **not** disclose security issues publicly until they have been reviewed and addressed.
+- Do **not** disclose vulnerabilities publicly until they have been addressed.

-## Updates
+## Policy Updates

-This security policy may be updated as the project evolves.
+This file may be updated as the project evolves.
-All changes will be documented in this file.
+_All changes will be documented here._

 _Last updated: December 23, 2025_